Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 Alfresco Search Enterprise 3.0 consists of Alfresco Content Services, Elasticsearch Server, and the Elasticsearch connector.
 The Alfresco Elasticsearch connector can be deployed using JAR files, Docker Compose, or Helm charts.

+YOU NEED TO ADD THE CORRECTIONS FROM GOOGLEDOC

 ## Prerequisites

 * Alfresco Content Services 7.1 that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database, for more see [Install overview](https://docs.alfresco.com/content-services/latest/install/)
 * Elasticsearch server 7.10.
 It may be used as a standard managed service or can be installed with the default configuration, for more see [Install Elasticsearch server](#install-elasticsearch-server)
 * Elasticsearch Connector 3.0.0

+See the Supported Platforms for information on what you require before you start the installation.

 > **Note:** Alfresco Repository must be configured in order to use Elasticsearch as Search Subsystem (named `elasticsearch`).

 ## Install using JAR files

-Use this information to install Alfresco Elasticsearch Connector on the same machine as Alfresco Content Services.
+Use this information to install Alfresco Elasticsearch Connector on the same machine as Alfresco Content Services using JAR files.

-### Installation sequential steps

-1. Install Elasticsearch service
-2. Install Elasticsearch Connector Live Indexing service
-3. Configure Search Enterprise in Alfresco Repository
-4. [Optional] Run Elasticsearch Connector ReIndexing application

 ### Configuring the Search Enterprise subsystem in Alfresco Repository